Read the Chairman's Report

-This year, we have continued to develop eDofE, added to our excellent portfolio of training modules, introduced DofE Direct to reach older participants who do not have a local group… and so much more.Read more about these initiatives
+This year, we have continued to develop eDofE, added to our excellent portfolio of training modules, undertaken programme pilots to help us move the DofE forward, embraced GDPR… and so much more.Read more about these initiatives

-Research from YouGov tells us that 78% of participants undertake a DofE programme to enhance their CV/job applications.
-Employability benefits are therefore a big incentive for participants to see their programmes through to the end.
-Throughout 2016/17 we raised awareness of the skills and attributes a young person gains through their DofE and how these translate to the workplace.
+Employability benefits are a big incentive for participants to see their programmes through to the end.
+Throughout 2017/18 we raised awareness of the skills and attributes a young person gains through their DofE and how these translate to the workplace.

-We’ve continued to extend our reach, working towards our strategic objectives of getting more participants to start and complete their DofE Award programmes and reaching more young people from disadvantaged backgrounds.See our list of Licensed Organisations and centres
+We’ve continued to extend our reach, working towards our strategic objectives of getting more participants to start and complete their DofE Award programmes and reaching more young people from disadvantaged backgrounds.See how we increased our reach last year

 The charity was able to increase the amount of charitable spending this year whilst still strengthening the reserves position.
 These reserves include Diamond funds targeted to be spent on disadvantaged groups over the next three years and will be match funded by a £1m grant from #Iwill.